Maneshnarayanan/React-Firebase-Auth-Login-Signup-UI/README.md

- Integrated Firebase in our React JS application to do Register, login, getting the user details and staying logged in until logout button is present.
+ Integrated Firebase in React JS application to do Register, login, getting the user details and staying logged in until logout button is present.

-In this I have used two services of firebase one is Authentication & Firestore.
+Used two services of firebase one is Authentication & Firestore.

 Login in React JS with Firebase.

 Register in React JS with Firebase.

 Logout in React JS with Firebase.

 Stay Logged In in React JS with Firebase!